 When making purchases as a representative of the University, you agree to adhere to the National Association of Educational Procurement (NAEP) Code of Ethics.

 The Purchase Order is a legal binding contract between Kettering University and the vendor, and is required regardless of whether a contract is signed with the vendor.
 Any changes to purchase orders must be in memo form with the original authorized signatures.

 All purchases and / or services over fifteen thousand dollars ($15,000) require three bids, regardless of whether for one item or several smaller items to the same vendor with a total exceeding $15,000.
+All purchases related to federal grant programs require three bids when the amount is $5,000 or greater.
 Purchasing will assist in securing the bids if requested.
 Purchasing reserves the right to secure additional bids/quotes on all orders or select an alternative vendor.

 Exceptions to the bid process include procuring advertising services, using our preferred IT vendor (Micro Wise Inc) purchasing specialty items (items that are unique and unable to be easily obtained from another vendor).
 If you are requesting a “specialty item,” please note this on the Funds or Materials Request and no additional bids are required.
 Other exceptions must be approved by the Vice President for Administration & Finance.